Jory Collins: 2016–17 season

-After winning their fourth straight Conference Tournament Championship, the Lady Hornets entered the 2016–17 season ranked fourth in the nation. and the favorite to win in the MIAA.
-As was the case in the previous season, the Lady Hornets' first loss of the season came in December to Fort Hays State where the Tigers defeated the Lady Hornets by three points.
-The Lady Hornets would go on to finish out the regular season losing only three more times and winning most games by 10 or more points, finishing the regular season 24–4 overall, 15–4 in conference play tying for second place in the MIAA.
-The Lady Hornets won their fifth straight MIAA Conference Tournament Championship, and finished the postseason losing the Sweet 16 to Harding.
+After winning their fourth straight conference tournament championship, the Lady Hornets entered the 2016–17 season ranked fourth in the nation and the favorite to win in the MIAA.
+As was the case in the previous season, their first loss of the season came in December to Fort Hays State; the Tigers defeated the Lady Hornets by three points.
+The Lady Hornets finished the regular season by losing only three more times and winning most games by 10 or more points, finishing 24–4 overall, 15–4 in conference play, tying for second place in the MIAA.
+The Lady Hornets won their fifth straight MIAA Conference Tournament Championship, and finished the postseason by losing the Sweet 16 to Harding.

 2017–18 season

-The 2017–18 season brought some challenges to the Lady Hornets basketball team.
-Two of the team's seniors were out with knee and ankle injuries that occurred prior to the season.
-Collins led the Lady Hornets to an overall record of 17–11, and 11–8 conference record, ending a five-consecutive MIAA Tournament championship streak and marking the first time the Lady Hornets did not make the NCAA postseason since 2011.
+The 2017–18 season brought some challenges to the team.
+Two of the team's seniors were out with knee and ankle injuries that had occurred prior to the season.
+Collins led the Lady Hornets to an overall record of 17–11, and 11–8 conference record, ending a five-consecutive MIAA Tournament championship streak and marking the first time the team did not make the NCAA postseason since 2011.

 North Dakota State (2019–present)

 On April 29, 2019, Collins was named the next head coach for the North Dakota State Bison women's basketball program after serving one year as a women's assistant basketball coach at the University of Kansas.
-He would take over a struggling NDSU program in which their last winning record season was the 2009–10 season.
+He took over a struggling NDSU program; their last winning record season was 2009–10.

+2019–20 season

+In the 2019–20 season, Collins led the Bison to an 11–19 overall record and a 7–9 Summit League record.
+The season did not feature many improvements, but the Bison were able to win their quarterfinal matchup against Denver in the Summit League tournament.
+They lost in the semifinals against South Dakota State.

+2020–21 season

+Due to the COVID-19 pandemic, the 2020–21 season did not start until December 2.
+Collins was able to make the most of a weird season, pushing the Bison to finish with a 15–9 overall record and a 9–7 conference record.
+NDSU finished with a winning record for the first time since 2010.
+This featured wins over Northern Iowa and Kansas.
+Yet again, Collins' Bison team was able to beat their quarterfinal opponent in the Summit League tournament; however, this time they were seeded as the three seed, and repeat opponent Denver was the sixth seed.
+They fell the following day against South Dakota in the semifinals.

+2021–22 season

+After seeing an improvement from his first season to his second, Collins' third season at North Dakota State was a step back.
+The Bison finished with an 11–18 overall record and a 7–11 Summit League record.
+Also, unlike the previous two seasons, they failed to win a game in the Summit League tournament.